 GM Korea's Bupyeong plant in Incheon, west of Seoul.
 (Yonhap)

-The company and the union have had 26 rounds of negotiations since July and the union members staged several rounds of partial strikes starting Oct.
-30, demanding an end to a wage freeze and a new vehicle production plan at the plant.
+The company and the union have had 26 rounds of negotiations since July, and union members staged several rounds of partial strikes starting Oct.
+30, demanding an end to a wage freeze and a new vehicle production plan at its Bupyeong plant in Incheon, west of Seoul.

-The South Korean unit of General Motors Co. said it will maintain production of the Trax compact SUV and the Malibu midsize sedan, currently being assembled at the No. 2 Bupyeong plant, west of Seoul, as long as possible.
+The South Korean unit of General Motors Co. said it will maintain production of the Trax compact SUV and the Malibu midsize sedan, currently being assembled at the No. 2 Bupyeong plant, as long as possible.

 Partial strikes cost GM Korea about 25,000 vehicles in lost production.
 The company already suffered production losses of 60,000 vehicles in the first half due to the impact of the COVID-19 pandemic.